Like Ashton, Cann, Oke, Walter and Westaway, the surname Allin is commonly found in the north Devon parishes where Yeos have lived over the centuries.

 Richard and Ann had at least eight children.
 Their son Richard Allin was baptised at Poughill on 27 March 1763 and later married Mary Cole (who had Yeo connections).

-According to research by George Allin, published in 1988, Ann Yeo was a daughter of William Yeo and Joan Bowhay, who had married at Holsworthy three years earlier.
-Other sources dispute this – if you can shed any light on this point or add anything to the information shown here, please use the Contact Us page to send us a message.
+According to research by George R. Allin [note 1], Ann Yeo was a daughter of William Yeo and Joan Bowhay, who had married at Holsworthy three years earlier.
+Other sources dispute this – if you can shed any light on this point or add anything to the information shown here, please use the Contact Us page.